Our Dedicated Legal Team Can Help You Access Veterans’ Benefits for North Carolina Seniors

-North Carolina Veteran senior seeking Aid and Attendance benefits We understand that servicemen and women work hard to protect our country and our livelihood.
-That is why Attorney Jackie Bedard has dedicated her practice to helping those who have sacrificed so much for our country.
-As a U.S. Department of Veteran Affairs accredited attorney, Jackie Bedard can not only help vets obtain the benefits they are entitled to but also provide a comprehensive plan to ensure that all aspects of the family’s health and financial well-being are handled for life.
+At Carolina Family Estate Planning, we deeply appreciate the sacrifices made by our servicemen and women to protect our country and way of life.
+Attorney Jackie Bedard, the founder of our firm, has dedicated her practice to supporting those who have given so much for our nation.
+Jackie and our team not only assist veterans in obtaining the benefits they've earned but also provide comprehensive estate planning to ensure all aspects of their family's health and financial well-being are secure for life.

 Senior veterans and their spouses—if they require assistance—may qualify for the Veterans Aid and Attendance Special Pension Benefit or the Veterans Housebound Special Pension Benefit program, whether they live in their home, in an assisted living facility, or in a continuing care retirement community.